Our Services:

 Our Team

-Our team of former museum and non-profit directors know the museum field inside out, know the nuts and bolts of executive leadership, and know the challenges of today’s job market.
+Our team of former museum directors and senior leaders knows the museum field inside out.
+We know the nuts and bolts of executive leadership, and the challenges of today’s job market.
 We are here to help.

 Finding new leadership for museums is one part of the challenge.
 Finding the right leaders with vision to match the goals and aspirations of those museums is what distinguishes Museum Search & Reference.